web3sp/venom-connect/README.md

 - `"Venom Mainnet"`

 _You don't have to fill in this field, then the default Name is **`Venom Mainnet`** for `1`, **`Venom Local Node`** for `0` or **`Venom Testnet`** for `1000`._

+### Number of Tries to connect to wallet (`nTries`)

+Here you need to set the number of tries to connect to wallet

+_You don't have to fill in this field, then the default option is 0_

 ### Providers options (`providersOptions`)